Alluxio/alluxio/docs/Running-Tachyon-on-EC2-Yarn.md

 # Start Tachyon

 Use script `integration/bin/tachyon-yarn.sh` to start Tachyon.
-This script requires three parameters in order:
+This script requires three parameters:
-1. A dir pointing to `${TACHYON_HOME}` on each machine so Yarn NodeManager could access Tachyon scripts and binaries to launch masters and workers.
-With our EC2 setup, this dir is `/tachyon`.
+1. A path pointing to `${TACHYON_HOME}` on each machine so Yarn NodeManager can access Tachyon scripts and binaries to launch masters and workers.
+With our EC2 setup, this path is `/tachyon`.
 2. The total number of Tachyon workers to start.
 3. A HDFS path to distribute the binaries for Tachyon ApplicationMaster.